Filtering your table provides a way to work with and focus on a subset of records. You can filter on different requirements, including the following:

 - Use a definition query

 - Filter by map time

 - Filter by map extent (2D only)

 Show selected records

-To interact with selected records, consider switching the table display to the Show selected records mode.
-In Show selected records mode, you will see only those records that have been selected in the table.
-You can always change your selection, and the table will update to reflect the current selection set.
+To interact with selected records only, consider switching the table display to the Show selected records mode.
+In Show selected records mode, the table view will only list those records that have been selected in the table.
+You can always change your selection either by updating the currently selected features in the map corresponding to the open table, or by changing your selection in the table.
+The table will dynamically update to reflect the current selection set.